 The ‘styles’ add Instagram-like Filters to an image with different color gradings.
 There is a facility to add more styles in the future from the web, but none seem to be available at present.
 If the limited number currently available are to your liking, this could be a straightforward way to batch process tons of your images.

 Photolemur 3 vs. Lightroom

 |Advanced Editing tools||No||Yes|

 Versions one and two of Photolemur were okay but needed much improvement.
 Step in Skylum with the new functionality and the new software is starting to look appealing.
 Without going into the whole ins and outs of AI editing, Photolemur 3 produces pretty good edits without pushing the boundaries.
 It’s impressive to see blown highlights reduced, shadow detail enhanced and white balance tweaked without touching everything, but there is the caveat of less sharpening to the images.

 Face enhancement and Eye enlargement worked reasonably well but currently doesn’t replace manual editing.
 Works fine if you just want some basic tweaking or overall automatic enhancements.
 This means that the software can be a great choice for either people starting down the road of image editing of those who just want an automatic workflow.
 Along with the batch editing, this could work for both amateurs and pros.

-Photolemur 3 won’t replace a Lightroom, Photoshop or someone very experienced in post editing, but as an intelligent automated piece of software, it definitely produces good results.
+Photolemur 3 won’t replace Lightroom, Photoshop or someone very experienced in post-editing, but as an intelligent automated piece of editing software, it definitely produces good results.
 The software can also be used as a plug-in and considering there is a free trial version, its definitely worth checking out.